Layr-Labs/eigenx-contracts/docs/APP_OPERATIONS_TRUST_MODEL.md

 An app owner's address IS the team identity.
 This is similar to GitHub or Vercel teams, but the team is built around the owner address rather than a separate entity.
 This keeps things simple - no team entity to create, straightforward billing tied to the owner, and works naturally for the common case of a single EOA or multisig.
 Ownership can be transferred to a new address if the team structure changes (see Future Additions).

 Any role (including the team owner) can be:
-- An EOA (solo dev or operator)
+- An EOA (solo dev)
 - A multisig (shared control)
-- A multisig behind a timelock (for enforced delays on sensitive operations)
+- An EOA or multisig behind a timelock (for enforced delays on sensitive operations)

-This also enables a cleaner UX: manage your team once, and all apps under that team inherit the same permissions - similar to how Vercel or GitHub organization access works.
+This also enables a cleaner UX: manage your team once, and all apps under that team inherit the same permissions.
 App-level permissions would require managing access separately for each app, and wouldn't align with billing which is at the owner level.

 ## Roles